1. What are the core features of your platform, and why did you choose to develop in this way?

 The provider-operator-player relationship highly influences the choice regarding the platform.
 Players demand products that are leading-edge and operators cannot supply them with top-notch products unless they use the services of advanced platforms.
 A legacy platform that uses outdated technology might not be able to provide operators with the services they need, thus leaving players unsatisfied with the products and compelling the operator to migrate.
 Choosing the right platform from the very beginning ensures the proper development of the operator and player satisfaction, and the first condition to respect in this process is to pick forward-looking platforms that use cutting-edge technology.

 Another criterion that operators should take into account when choosing an iGaming platform is compliance.
 Without access to a multitude of markets, operators reduce their chance of becoming successful.
 A platform that keeps regulation off the operator’s plate is much more convenient to use.
-For instance, Pragmatic Solutions is licensed in Malta, UK, Sweden, Curacao with Denmark, Italy and Spain soon to follow, giving operators a wide range of markets to reach.
+For instance, Pragmatic Solutions operates with clients licensed in Malta and Curacao with the UK and Sweden soon to follow, giving operators a wide range of markets to reach.
 Our platform is also backed up by the GLI-19 certification and PCI DSS.

 4. Will Pragmatic Solutions be shifting their core focuses for platforms in the coming year, or do you envision you’ll continue focusing on current development areas?